 Layout Customization

 Poweradmin allows you to customize various layout aspects to better fit your workflow.
-These settings are configured in the settings.php
+These settings are configured in the settings.php file under the interface section.

 Customizing Header and Footer